calharding/polycom-provisioning/README.md

-# polycom-provisioning
+# polyprov.sh

-A set of scripts to automatically re-provision polycom phones when server details change (manual failover)
+A script to automatically re-provision polycom phones when server details change (manual failover)

 The DHCP server should be enabled with option 66 to point the Polycoms to a TFTP server to fetch their boot files.